DataDog/terraform-aws-config-changes-datadog/README.md

 # AWS Config Change Streaming Module

 ## Description
-Use thie Terraform module to Enable AWS Config configuration changes streaming to Datadog.
+Use this Terraform module to enable AWS Config configuration changes streaming to Datadog.
 This module will create and enable an AWS configuration recorder [see here](https://docs.aws.amazon.com/config/) which records all resource configuration changes applied to any AWS resource and forwards them to Datadog.
 For further info check [Datadog Official Documentation](https://docs.datadoghq.com/integrations/amazon_config)